AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/app-service.md

 Explanations
 ------------
-With the Bellatrix desktop library, you can test various Windows applications written in different technologies such as- WPF, WinForms or UWP (Universal Windows Platform).
+With the BELLATRIX desktop library, you can test various Windows applications written in different technologies such as- WPF, WinForms or UWP (Universal Windows Platform).
 ```csharp
 [App(@"C:\demo-apps\WPFSampleApp.exe", AppBehavior.RestartEveryTime)]
 ```